Parsl/parsl/parsl/tests/site_tests/README.rst

 Shared filesystem option
 ------------------------

-There is a new env variable "SHARED_FS_OPTIONS" to deselect tests that rely on a shared-fs.
-Currently we mark all these test as `issue363` (issue #363).
-However, there are two categories of tests in these marked tests.
-One category of tests rely on a share-fs to transfer `stdout` and `stderr`, and the other category of tests rely on a share-fs to transfer `input` and `output`.
+There is a new env variable "SHARED_FS_OPTIONS" to pass markers to pytest to skip certain tests.

+Tests that rely on stdout/stderr side-effects between apps that work on with a shared-FS can be deselected with `-k "not issue363"`

+When there's a shared-FS, the default NoOpStaging works.
+However, when there's no shared-FS some tests that uses File objects require a staging provider (eg. rsync).
+These tests can be turned off with `-k "not staging_required"`

+These can also be combined as `-k "not issue363 and not staging_required"`